Table of Contents

 2. Financial reasons for cohabitation

 Is it wrong to live together before marriage?
 Not at all.
-And cohabitation statistics show that more people are okay about living together than ever before.
-But what is wrong is the reasons that are leading to the cohabiting lifestyle.
+Cohabitation statistics show that more people are okay about living together than ever before.
+And many choose the cohabiting lifestyle for the practical benefits it offers.

 3. Socially acceptable